ARMmbed/mbed-os-experimental-ble-services/tests/README.md

 This library provides a fake BLE implementation that uses mocks instead of real BLE components for `Gap`, `GattServer`, `GattClient`, `SecurityManager`.

-There is no need to initialise the instance, it is ready to go and can get used just like normal BLE instance:
+There is no need to initialise a fake BLE instance; it is ready to go and can be used just like a normal BLE instance:
 ```
 BLE ble = &BLE::Instance();
 ```